yaseenit7/Network-Sweep-Scan/README.md

 # Network-Sweep-Scan
 Hello there,
-This simple script was created by me and have not copied from anywhere so it feels great to contribute even a small bit of anything to Pen Testers community as a grateful return gesture for what we have acquired lots of free stuff...
+This simple script was created on my own and have not copied from anywhere so it feels great to contribute even a small bit of anything to Cyber Security Community as a gratefulness return gesture for what we have acquired lots of free stuff from the community...

 Will be contributing more in future...Insha Allah